miquido/futura/README.md

 ## What it is about?

 The main goal of Futura is to keep things simple.
-This means that it provides easy to use tools that have compact and understandable implementation.
+This means that it provides easy to use yet flexible tools that have compact and understandable implementation.
 You should not be worried about fixing and extending any of those because of massive code base or complicated architecture.
 This also means that Futura does not provide ultimate solution to all concurrency problems.
 It only simplifies many of them with proper tool for each problem.
-If certain tool does not work in your case, do not try to hack it, just use the other one or propose a new one if needed.

 ## What it is not about?

-Futura is not any kind of framework or complete solution.
-It does not provide single universal tool for all problems.
+Futura is not any kind of framework.
+It does not provide single universal solution for all problems yet available tools are flexible enough to cover most cases.
 It also does not try to pack extra features where it not fits or feels right.
-It also does not provide multilayer abstraction connecting and organizing all internals.
-It just keeps things simple :) This repository does not contain any platform or library specific extensions too.
-It should be developed outside to provide reasonable small library for asynchronity and concurrency that have wide usage.
+This repository does not contain any platform or library specific extensions too.

 ## Is that for me?

-If you are wondering if you should use Futura in your code base please take a minute and look at sample code below.
+If you are wondering if you should use Futura in your code base or what it is actually about please take a minute and look at sample code below.
 One of basic tools provided with this library is implementation of promises.
 With promises you can convert single asynchronous task to be more predictable and better handled.
 In example you can change URLSession requests like this:
 ``` swift
 make(request: URLRequest.init(url: "www.github.com"), using: URLSession.shared) { (data, response, error) in
     if let error = error {